 As stated earlier, there is no personal tax in the state of Kuwait.
 Accordingly, there is no tax implication for individuals in Kuwait, except for the existence of a representative of a foreign corporation in relation to a business contract, which may lead to tax compliance requirements for the foreign entity.

-Where a double tax treaty exists between Kuwait and the foreign corporation’s country of tax residence (depending on the period specified in the treaty) a presence of less than the period signified in the treaty may not create a PE.
+Where a double tax treaty exists between Kuwait and the foreign corporation’s country/territory of tax residence (depending on the period specified in the treaty) a presence of less than the period signified in the treaty may not create a PE.
 However, the compliance process is still required even where treaty exemptions are available.

 There are no indirect taxes in Kuwait that are applicable to business travelers, except for customs duties on goods imported.
 Exceptions may be granted for used personal effects.